100% Certified Authentic

 Paul Altieri

 If you were to think of any country whose name is synonymous with fine watchmaking, then it has to be Switzerland.
-But interestingly, many of the most important breakthroughs and innovations have been born on England’s shores.
+But interestingly, many of the most important luxury watch breakthroughs and innovations have been born on England’s shores.

 From Robert Hooke’s balance spring and Daniel Quare inventing the minute hand in the 17th century, to the various styles of escapement pioneered by Thomases Tompion and Mudge in the 18th century, all the way through to John Harwood developing the first workable automatic winding movement in 1926, the Brits once led the world in horology innovations.